Â

 but signals of unmet emotional and neurological needsâŚ

-Since those early days I've refined my Needs-Focused ADHD System a great deal.
+Since those early days I've refined my Needs-Focused ADHD Solution a great deal.
 I've blended it with my training as a psychotherapist and more than 30 years training and teaching experience.

 This system doesnât rely on punishments, harsh discipline, or âtough love.â